 I used to be so devastated by grief over my perceived failure as a mom that it led to a complete mental breakdown resulting in a week long stay at an in-patient crisis stabilization center.
 More than that, I had allowed years of brutish, insensitive, controlling behavior strip me of believing I could ever escape this cycle of abuse, and I couldn’t bear the thought of my own precious child growing up to find herself in the same situation.
 The pressure had reached its boiling point until one day it exploded.

 The week leading up to it, I felt my stress level reaching its peak.
-I could no longer order my thoughts without a sense of impending doom so heavy that every minute I was awake felt like I was fighting a fire-breathing dragon, moving at a snail’s pace to escape and narrowly escaping it’s flames.
+I could no longer order my thoughts without a sense of impending doom so heavy that every minute I was awake felt like I was fighting a fire-breathing dragon, moving at a snail’s pace to get away and then only narrowly escaping it’s flames.
 If I was not sleeping, I was shaking in terror and wailing in fear.
 I pleaded for help.
 I let everyone know that I was not okay.
 I was supposed to work the day it all came to a head, but I had worked the day before and knew that I was incapable of maintaining composure so I found someone to replace me and apologized to my client for having a family emergency.